 As with any part of your oral care routine, knowledge is power.
 To help understand the impact sodium

 Calcium carbonate, sodium chloride, and salt.
 These may sound dissimilar, but they all are the same when it comes to your toothpaste.
 When examining your tube, you will see a list of specially formulated ingredients that help to clean, strengthen and protect your smile.
 Each element has its function, and salt is no different.
 The fine, granular nature

 2. Salt Water as a Rinse

-If you do want to incorporate salt into your oral care routine, it's best left as a rinsing agent.
-Don't brush teeth with salt.
-Instead, rinse your mouth when you're suffering from mouth sores like cankers, a sore throat, or abrasions.
+If you want to incorporate pure salt into your oral care routine, consider its functionality as a rinsing agent.
+Capable of increasing your mouth’s pH balance, salt can be used to rinse your mouth when you're suffering from mouth sores like cankers, a sore throat or abrasions.
 Mix half a teaspoon of salt to a cup of warm water and swish around your mouth for about 30 seconds.
-Salt rinses alleviate mouth pain, because they remove bacteria for temporary relief.
+Salt rinses alleviate mouth

 3. Salt in Toothpaste

 As far as cleaning and caring for your teeth goes, there are many products that capitalize on salt’s application in oral health.
 By utilizing sodium chloride, or table salt, as an active ingredient, salt toothpaste acts as a gentle abrasive, capable of removing stains from teeth.
 Salt toothpaste typically contains other useful ingredients, such as glycerin, silica, and resins, that result in a paste-like consistency.
 This formulated mix of ingredients helps to empower the stain fighting qualities of the toothpaste while also protecting enamel.